ThiruDeepak2311/IITHyd/README.md

-Here is a professional, innovative, and impressive `README.md` for your GitHub repository on **VirConvNet**:

----

 # VirConvNet: Virtual Sparse Convolution for Multimodal 3D Object Detection 🚘🧠🔭

 VirConvNet is an advanced multimodal 3D object detection framework that integrates **LiDAR** and **RGB camera** data to deliver **real-time, robust, and noise-resilient** detection performance.
 Designed for autonomous driving applications, it introduces **Stochastic Voxel Discard (StVD)** and **Noise-Resistant Submanifold Convolution (NRConv)** to optimize computational efficiency and improve accuracy, even in sparse or noisy environments.